automationhacks/grasp-contract-testing/README.md

 ```

 * Step 1 would generate a .json file with the expectation of how the provider behavior should be in
-`grasp-contract-testing/pacts` folder with the name of the consumer and provider, in this case as `JunitRuleConsumer-ExampleProvider.json`
+`grasp-contract-testing/pacts` folder with the name of the consumer and provider, in this case as `TwitterConsumer-TwitterProvider.json`

 ## Step 2: Define the provider API

-`example-provider` project creates a simple API which prints a greeting
+`example-provider` project creates a simple representation of set of login APIs for a twitter like system
-Created by following steps from [spring.io](https://spring.io/guides/gs/rest-service/)
+Refer to this guide to understand more about SpringBoot and how to create some simple APIs [spring.io](https://spring.io/guides/gs/rest-service/)

 ### How to run